Hey, this is Morgan.

 Last week I shared the lessons learned from my users, if you’ve read it, you should know I failed to get feedback from surveys but got some valuable insights via 1-on-1 user interviews instead eventually.
 Some of you asked for more details about how I did it exactly and tips about 1-on-1 interviews, so I’d like to share my story with you here.

-If you’re in the same early stage as mine, compared to sending surveys to all of your users, you honestly need to have conversations with individuals 1 on 1 first, find out who is your biggest users, and sit down with them over a call.
-It’s not just chatting with people, and It’s not just asking them what they want and what they like & dislike.
+If you’re in the same early stage as mine, compared to sending surveys to all of your users, you honestly need to start conversations with individuals 1 on 1 first, find out who is your biggest target users, and sit down with them over a call.
+However, it’s not just chatting with people, or it’s not just asking them what they want and what they like & dislike.
 User interviewing is about trying to get to the core of what a user is trying to do and what their problems are.
 Trust me, you will get insights beyond your expectations.

 After I identified the users for 1-on-1 interviews, I started to prepare the invitation email and the question list for interviews.

 My subject and the body of the email were customized for each user, based on their back-and-forth with me or my team before.
 I’d say the subject better be direct and plain, with your purpose and product name included.
 Also, avoid the word “interview” in both the subject and body of your invitation email, “interview” is often associated with job interviews and can increase anxiety, refer to the interview as a “chat” or ”conversation” instead.

 Mine is: xxx (Name), an invitation for a 1-on-1 conversation with Gemoo.
 The body was made of 3 parts: why this user is chosen; explain what’s the conversation about and why you need to do it in brief; appreciation and rewards.